 If the wrongful actions of another person killed someone you loved, you may wonder if the legal system can provide you with justice.
 In Indiana, the deceased’s beneficiaries can file a wrongful death action.
+Contact Fountain Law Firm, an Indianapolis wrongful death attorney who will fight for the best possible settlement.

 While you grieve, you may not realize the importance of acting promptly to investigate a potential wrongful death action.
 Crucial evidence needed to prove your case can disappear through delays.
 Someone needs to interview witnesses immediately, while their memories are still fresh.
 And it may take time to correctly determine all of the responsible parties.